Travel Tips: Vol. 2 During Your Trip

 - 5 min read

-In " Travel Tips, Vol.1: Before the Trip" we looked at tried and tested tips to get your travel-ready for some of the best moments of your life.
+In "Travel Tips, Vol.1: Before the Trip", we explored tried and tested tips to get you travel-ready for some of the best moments of your life.

 Let the magic of travel begin!

-Most importantly, I refuse to be part of the mass-tourism wave, which holds no interest in protecting the beauty, resources nor supporting a viable long-term economy for the local population.
+As a traveller, I cringe at the thought of being a tourist—glued to a cellphone screen, depending on apps to suggest where to eat, rushing around, and missing the charm.
+I refuse to be part of the mass-tourism wave, which holds no interest in protecting the beauty or supporting a viable long-term economy for the local population.
 Non merci!

-1. Buy a good road map
+1. Buy a Good Road Map

 What could be more iconic and authentic than a traveller with an open paper map on the café table or the hood of the car?